-Up until a few years ago there was a lot of white quartz around the north face and entrance to Cairn K, but most has mostly been removed by visitors for souviners.
-This quartz may have been used to cover all of the cairns - Newgrange is a good example.
-And this is probably how the mountains got their name - for Breac Sliabh means Speckled Mountain, and anyone standing on Knocknarea or any of the peaks of the Ox Mountains would have seen the cairns in Carrowkeel glittering in the light of the sun or moon.
-This quartz was quarried in the Ox Mountains, probably in the area around Croghan Cairn, and would have been transported by river and boat.
-The Ox Mountains are said to be among of the oldest mountain ranges in Europe.
+Up until a few years ago there were chunks of white quartz around the north face and entrance to Cairn K, but most has mostly been stolen by visitors.
+Quartz may have been used to cover the area around the entrance around focal monuments—Newgrange being a prime example.
+This also may account for the name of the mountains got their—Breac Sliabh means Speckled Mountain,; viewers standing on Knocknarea or any of the peaks of the Ox Mountains would have seen the cairns in Carrowkeel glittering in the evening light of the sun or moon.
+The quartz was quarried in the Ox Mountains, probably in the area around Croghaun, and would have been transported up river by boat.

 To enter requires crawling through the small square entrance.
-The passage is 7 meters long and leads into a cruciform chamber with a beautiful corbelled ceiling over 3 meters high.
-Although the lintels over the three recesses are cracked, the structure is sound and the interior dry if somewhat damp - the stones sweat when it is very warm outside.
+The passage is 6 meters long and leads into a fine cruciform chamber with a beautiful corbelled ceiling over 3 meters high.
+The lintels over the three recesses are cracked.
+The structure, built with slabs of limestone, is well designed and the interior remains dry after some 5,500 years.
 There are three spacious recesses off the chamber, with the one on the right larger than the others.

-The passage and axis of the chamber is oriented directly to Queen Maeve's Cairn on the summit of Knocknarea, as are Cairns E, G and B. At about 15° west of north, the chamber is oriented much too far north for the sun or moon to have ever shone into the chamber, and may be oriented to the setting of a particular star.
-Interestingly enough, the summits of both Queen Maeve's Cairn and Cairn K are at the same altitude above sea level.
+The passage and axis of the chamber is oriented directly to Queen Maeve's Cairn on the summit of Knocknarea, as are Cairns E, G and B. At about 15° west of north, the chamber is oriented much too far north for the sun or moon to have ever shone into the chamber.
+The summits of both Queen Maeve's Cairn and Cairn K are at the same altitude above sea level.

 Cairn L is an unexcavated structure a few meters to the west of Cairn K, with no visible remains of a passage or chamber.
 K and L are a pair, like G and H, C and D, E and F, M and N and O and P. Macalister and company looked at the site in 1911, but decided it wouldn't repay the effort of opening the cairn.